twopin/CAMP/README.md

-# CAMP: a Convolutional Attention-based Neural Network for Multifaceted Peptide-protein Interaction Prediction
+# CAMP: a Convolutional Attention-based Neural Network for Multi-level Peptide-protein Interaction Prediction

 CAMP is a sequence-based deep learning framework for multifaceted prediction of peptide-protein interactions, including not only binary peptide-protein interactions, but also corresponding peptide binding residues.